On this page:

 *NOTE: The proper color for all "Sciences" is Golden Yellow, with the exception for engineering students, for whom the proper color is Orange.

 You should wear the color (and gown) of the highest level degree you are receiving.
 If they are of equal ranking (i.e. two bachelor's degrees), wear the color of the group with whom you are seated.
 You may not wear more than one tassel.

 Since our commencement ceremonies immediately follow final exams, we are not able to certify the completion of graduation requirements prior to commencement.
 Therefore, Wright State University does not distribute diplomas at its ceremonies.

 Students who are graduating during the Fall and Spring Semesters will receive their diploma cover during the commencement ceremony.
-Summer graduates will receive their diploma cover in the mail.
-Please note it may take 6–8 weeks to receive your transcript and cover.
+Summer graduates will receive their diploma in the mail.
+(Please note it may take 6–8 weeks to receive your diploma.)